pgpbpadilla/pgpbpadilla.github.io/_drafts/building-it-infrastructure.liquid.md

 exponentially growing infrastructures.

+<a id="immutable"></a>
 ### Immutable infrastructure and Disaster Recovery

 Automated replacement of components can become a routine task, so long as the replaced components are stateless.
 Since they don't store state they can be treated as immutable.

 The easier it is to re-create a given environment, the easier it is to recover from a disaster.
-Having immutable components means they can be replaced with impunity.
+Having immutable components means they can be replaced with impunity; the motto is _Cattle, not pets!_, where strong attachment to specific instances of our components is discouraged, making replacement less painful.

 ## Standardisation